RBS to cut 162 branches and 792 jobs

 'Dark futures'

-The latest branch closures follow existing plans to close 52 bank branches in Scotland that serve rural communities.
+The latest branch closures follow existing plans to close 52 bank branches in Scotland that serve rural communities, and 197 NatWest branches.

 The Unite union has calculated that in the case of 71 of the 162 branches closing, customers will be forced to make return journeys of about 25 miles to reach another one.